 Step 4: Have your pool or spa barrier certified and submit the Certificate of Compliance to Council.

 Click on the link below to register your pool or spa.

 After you’ve registered your pool or spa you will receive a letter from the Shire confirming the next step including details of when your pool or spa was constructed, the applicable standard and the due date for the lodgement of the compliance certificate.

 Owners will then be required to engage a registered building surveyor or registered building inspector to inspect and certify the compliance of their safety barrier every four years.

 If you would like to get more information, you can go to the Victorian Building Authority's website https://www.vba.vic.gov.au/consumers/swimming-pools

 To ensure that your pool or spa is safe there are self-assessment checklists available on the Victorian Building Authority website to assist you in carrying out safety barrier maintenance checks.

-If you are considering installing a pool or spa or undertaking any renovation works to your house or pool area you may wish to read the Victorian Building Authority Swimming Pool and Spa Barriers FAQs to know what your responsibilities and requirements for obtaining building permits.
+If you are considering installing a pool or spa or undertaking any renovation works to your house or pool area you may wish to read the Victorian Building Authority Swimming Pool and Spa Barriers FAQs to know what your responsibilities and requirements are for obtaining building permits.

 Please contact Council on 03 5366 7100 or firstname.lastname@example.org for any further information.